 - Touching fabrics and objects during sex that were used by a person with mpox and that have not been disinfected, such as bedding, towels, fetish gear, and sex toys.

 - A pregnant person can spread the virus to their fetus through the placenta.”

 While most cases have occurred in cis men who have sex with men (MSM) who have had intimate contact with other MSM, anyone who is in close contact with a person who has mpox can get it.

 Mpox presents as a rash that may look like a pimple, an ulcer or a firm bump.
 It may be associated with other symptoms like fever, fatigue, headache, swollen glands (lymph nodes) and anal/rectal pain.
 Many people have had mild, self-limited illnesses, but others have had severe pain, particularly rectal or oral pain, and rarely other complications.

 Mpox is treated with fever-reducing medicines and creams to help with the pain.
 Antivirals, such as tecovirimat (Tpoxx), may be recommended for people who are at high risk for complications.

 - Using safer sex options (see link below)

-- Checking with partners about whether they have a rash or any other early monkeypox symptoms, such as fevers, swollen glands, or body aches
+- Checking with partners about whether they have a rash or any other early mpox symptoms, such as fevers, swollen glands, or body aches

 - Avoiding large gatherings such as clubs, raves, sex parties, and saunas where you may have close, skin-to-skin contact with others

-Find out more ways to reduce your risk of monkeypox exposure from the CDC’s Safer Sex, Social Gatherings, and Monkeypox webpage.
+Find out more ways to reduce your risk of mpox exposure from the CDC’s Safer Sex, Social Gatherings, and Mpox webpage.